Clinical Research Directory

 Browse clinical research sites, groups, and studies.

-A Prospective and Experimental Study on Efficacy of One-Day of Acceptance and Commitment Therapy on Mental Health Among University Students. a Psychological Capital Examine As Mediator to the Efficacy of ACT on Mental Health.
+A Prospective and Experimental Study on the Effect of One-Day of Acceptance and Commitment Therapy (ACT) on Psychological Flexibility, Psychological Capital, Anxiety and Depression Among Undergraduate Students.

 Sponsor: Universiti Teknologi Malaysia